-Permanent Supportive Housing: Safe, stable and affordable housing aligned and coordinated with an individual's behavioral health, medical, and other supportive services, consistent with the member's needs and goals in the least restrictive community setting, is a critical component of an individual's overall well-being and care.
+Permanent Supportive Housing Coordination: Safe, stable, and affordable housing aligned and coordinated with an individual's behavioral health, medical, and other supportive services, consistent with the member's needs and goals in the least restrictive community setting, is a critical component of an individual's overall well-being and care.
 Any of these services may be medically necessary if those services assist members to secure or maintain permanent housing placement.

-The Contractor is responsible for supporting all members with a housing need and with services to secure and maintain safe, sustainable, and appropriate permanent supportive housing.
-The Contractor shall: 1) ensure housing needs are evaluated as part of identifying independent living goals and service planning; 2) ensure all members have information about and assistance securing available housing resources including market rate, mainstream subsidy and AHCCCS subsidized housing programs; 3) assist members by reducing barriers to housing and utilizing a Housing First approach; 4) provide specialized engagement, housing, and supportive service coordination for members with housing needs including individuals at risk of or experiencing homelessness; and 5) ensuring the availability of Title XIX/XXI wrap-around services including home-based services as necessary to assist members in maintaining housing and coordinating with service plan goals.
-The Contractor shall perform the following key duties:
+The Contractor shall be responsible for complying with all ACOM Policy 448 requirements related to assessment of, coordination with, and supports to, assist members in attaining and maintaining housing as part of their independent living goals and service planning. for members housing needs and related services.
+The Contractor shall ensure housing needs are evaluated by providers as part of identifying independent living goals and service planning and that all members have information about, and assistance securing, available housing resources including market rate, mainstream subsidy, and AHCCCS subsidized housing programs.